rasmussvala/Portfolio/README.md

 # My Portfolio

-This repository contains the code for my personal portfolio website, built with React p5 and CSS.
-The site is hosted on Vercel.
-It showcases my projects and experiences in [Media Technology and Engineering](https://liu.se/en/education/program/6cmen) as a final-year MSc student.
+This repository contains the code for my personal portfolio website, which is built with React, p5 and CSS and hosted on Vercel.

-### Key Features:

-* **Interactive Header**: The main header is built with p5.js, making it fully interactive.
-When the mouse hovers over the text, the letters repel dynamically, adding a playful touch.
-* **Modular Components**: React's component-based architecture allows projects to be loaded dynamically from a JSON file, allowing seamless updates and additions.
-* **Responsive Design**: The website is designed to be responsive, ensuring a consistent experience across different devices and screen sizes.

-## Run it on your machine
+## Setup

 ### Prerequisites
 You need Node.js with npm installed.

+### Steps
 1. **Clone the repository**
     ```bash
     git clone https://github.com/rasmussvala/Portfolio.git